About

 4 min read

-Illustration of a man working with a GenAI assistant | Martin Lincoln Potter
+Illustration of a book about enhancing writing with GenAI | Martin Lincoln Potter

 If I wanted to, I could ask AI to write a piece about my boarding school years and it would happily produce a neat, emotionally coherent narrative filled with scenes I never lived (I didn't, here is what I actually wrote), because that’s what these systems do when you ask them to conjure a story from thin air.
 They smooth, they complete, they embellish, and they do it with a level of confidence that can feel convincing until you notice that the voice isn’t yours and the truth has quietly slipped sideways.